lusiulis/NexMods/docs/kafka-cluster.md

 **Replication & ISR:** Kafka replicates partitions to ensure data availability.
 For each partition:
  - One broker is the **Leader**.
  - Others are **Replicas**
 The ISR (In-Sync Replicas) is the set of brokers that are fully synchronized with the leader.
 Only ISR members can be promoted to leader if a failure occurs.
-Replication applies only to partition data, not to metadata (which is handled via Raft in controllers) tho it works similarly.
+Partition replication ensures data durability, while Raft consensus ensures metadata consistency.
+Although both involve replication and failover, they operate over distinct data types and follow different protocols.

 **Topics & Partitioning:** Kafka topics are logical streams of messages.
 Each topic is divided into partitions, which are distributed across broker nodes.
 Partitioning enables:
  - Parallel consumption.